A. G. Cook: 2013–2016: Foundation of PC Music

 Cook's work received recognition on year-end lists for 2014.
 "Keri Baby" was listed at number 5 of Dummy magazine's "20 Best Tracks of 2014", and BuzzFeed's "13 Obscure Tracks of 2014", number 1 on Gorilla vs. Bear's, "Favourite Tracks of 2014", number 2 on Dazed & Confused's "Top 20 Tracks of 2014".
-Pitchfork Media ranked "Beautiful" number 30 on its list of "The 100 Best Tracks of 2014".
+Pitchfork ranked "Beautiful" number 30 on its list of "The 100 Best Tracks of 2014".

 March 2015 saw Cook's PC Music head to the US to showcase all 11 of his label's talent at the Empire Garage in Austin, Texas as part of SXSW.
-The showcase received positive reviews, with The Guardian saying "AG Cook's entire thundering set [shows] this is a label refusing to be confined by definitions of genre or good taste."
+The showcase received positive reviews, with The Guardian stating that his "entire thundering set [shows] this is a label refusing to be confined by definitions of genre or good taste."
 On 8 May 2015, Cook performed as part of a PC Music show at BRIC House in Brooklyn, New York as part of the Red Bull Music Academy Festival.
 The show was billed as the premiere of Pop Cube, "a multimedia reality network".

-"Superstar", Cook's fifth single, was released via PC Music on 13 July 2016.
+In January 2016, Chinese singer Li Yuchun, also known as Chris Lee, released a single consisting of songs "Real Love" and "Only You", both of which were produced by Cook.
+That April, experimental music producer Oneohtrix Point Never posted a cryptic video to his Instagram that appeared to show Cook working on a remix of "Sticky Drama", a single from his 2015 album Garden of Delete.
+The remix was later surprise-released on 16 December.
+Also in April, Cook made a cameo in Charli XCX's music video for "Vroom Vroom".
+"Superstar", Cook's fifth single, was released via PC Music on 13 July.
 On the day of its release, Cook revealed via Twitter that "Superstar" had been in the works for over two years prior, originally beginning as a "topline pitch" for electro house DJ Zedd.

-In April 2016, experimental music producer Oneohtrix Point Never posted a cryptic video to his Instagram that appeared to show Cook working on a remix of "Sticky Drama", a single from his 2015 album Garden of Delete.
-The remix was later surprise-released on 16 December 2016.